 Relatives of United States citizens may, in some cases, qualify for lawful permanent residency.
 One of the most common ways for non-citizens to obtain a U.S. green card is through a family member.
 However, that does not mean that every relation of a U.S. citizen or permanent resident will qualify.

 Obtaining a legal permanent resident green card is the first step for an immigrant to live and work permanently in the United States.
 Unfortunately, if several perceived immigration criminal activities or violations arouse suspicion, the legal permanent resident status can then be revoked.

 Many people find U.S. immigration law confusing, so if you have questions about determining immigration status, you are not alone.
-It can be helpful to consult the U.S. State Department, U.S. Citizenship and Immigration Services (USCIS) or an determining immigration status lawyer...
+It can be helpful to consult the U.S. State Department, U.S. Citizenship and Immigration Services (USCIS) or speak with an immigration lawyer for more guidance on determining immigration status.

 Citizenship is the legal status granted to someone born to United States citizens or after a successful naturalization process.
 Only certain people are eligible for naturalization, including those who are green card holders for three to five years or who meet various military service requirements.
 Other requirements and exceptions include age, disability status, marital status, and criminal history.

 Our dedicated attorneys could help you determine whether you meet the requirements for naturalization and help you overcome any potential obstacles to obtaining citizenship.
 We could also assist you in ensuring you have all the proper documentation and that your application is error-free to avoid potential delays.
 Additionally, you will need to pass an interview as well as a two-part exam.
 Our team could make sure you are prepared with what to expect and have any study materials you need.
 If you meet the requirements for naturalization, the estimated timeline from filing your citizenship application to attending the Oath of Allegiance ceremony is currently ten months.